Employment testing: Personality tests

 The Minnesota Multiphasic Personality Inventory (MMPI) is a highly validated psychopathology test that is generally used in a clinical psychology setting and may reveal potential mental health disorders.
 However, this can be considered by the Equal Employment Opportunity Commission as the employer having knowledge of a medical condition prior to an offer of employment.
 This is an illegal basis for a hiring decision in the United States.
 Employers considering personality tests should focus on tests designed for job purposes and do not provide any information regarding an applicant's mental health or stability.

 Notable situations in which the MMPI may be used are in final selection for police officers, fire fighters, and other security and emergency personnel, especially when the employees are required to carry weapons.
 An assessment of mental stability and fitness can be reasonably related and necessary in the performance of the job.

 Employment integrity testing is used to determine an applicant's honesty and integrity.
+A large meta-analysis found relatively strong correlations between integrity tests and job performance.

+Candidates may lie on personality tests in order to improve their chances of being selected, as found an analysis of 33 studies; though it is argued that assessors should see lying in this case as a good thing for being socially adaptive.

-Cognitive ability tests
+General and cognitive ability tests

 Tests of cognitive ability can assess general intelligence and correlate very highly with overall job performance.
 Individuals with higher levels of cognitive ability tend to perform better on their jobs.
 This is especially true for jobs that are particularly intellectually demanding.

+A large meta-analysis of a range of different tests found its strongest positive correlations to job performance from tests of general mental ability.

+A study of 12 companies found scores for mathematics were associated with improved employee retention after 12 months, but not for scores of other measures including locating information, observing, reading, etc.